autoreduction/queue-processor/Documentation/paper/paper.md

 1. Limit access to the system to ensure that only staff and scientists can access runs and instruments.
 2. Utilise existing authentication systems to validate identities and permissions for (1).
 3. Allow scalability for processing large amounts of data in a timely manner.
-4. Integrate with ICAT – the scientific metadata catalogue in use at ISIS.
+4. Integrate with ICAT [-@https://doi.org/10.5286/SOFTWARE/ICAT] – the scientific metadata catalogue in use at ISIS .

 # System architecture